CaseyCascade/Monte-Carlo-Project-154/README.md

 # Simulation-Project-154
-Run disease.py for a visualized demo data_analysis.py is where we will create functions to collect data from running the simulation.
-Results are stored in accompanying JSON files
+Run disease.py in terminal for a visualized demo data_analysis.py is where we will create functions to collect data from running the simulation.
+Results are stored in accompanying JSON files and graphs are created as pngs

 ### actual_data.json
 Data from running the simulation in terms of actual number of agents infected on average across all runs / total number of agents in the simulation